risingwavelabs/risingwave/integration_tests/mfa-change-demo/README.md

-# Descriptive
+# Description

-Feature store dome.
+Feature store demo.

 We simulate functionality of feature store demo by using a simple business scenario.
 We use 'simulator' to simulate a constant stream of user modifying mfa.